Palee222/ML-fundementals-2026/README.md

 Semester: 2025-2026 2nd semester

+AI disclaimer: I have only used generative AI for some coding parts, since my coding skills are not the best yet.
+However, I have done the explanations and analysis myself WITHOUT the use of any external help.

 # Task 1 -> Identifying the Prediction Target

 *   Inspect the dataset and identify which column should be treated as the target variable for this assignment.